joenaess/GeMMMapReduce/README.md

 The repo contains a factory function `mk_GeMMMapReduce` which takes functions `init`, `chunker`, `proj_fold`, `proj_fold_bwd`, and `binary_reduce`, which performs the monoidal aggregation of results without realizing the full intermediate matrix needed to compute the aggregate, and a similar backwards pass.
+As well as implementations for two-layer MLPs, Attention, XEntropy, Entropy, and Sampling.

 For more information read this paper ...